 He also wrote a book called “Sushruta Samhita”.
 The book consists of 184 chapters, describing 1,120 illnesses and their medical procedures in detail.
 It also talked about 700 plants and other animal sources for the preparation of medicine.
 According to experts, the book was written in 600 BCE.

-Mahavir Acharya was one of the greatest Jain mathematicians of ancient India in the 9th-century, who made significant contributions to the development of algebra.
-He was born in the present day city Mysore, in southern India.
-Mahavir Acharya is widely known for his book, called Gaṇitasārasan̄graha (Ganita-Sara-Sangraha).
+Mahavir Acharya was one of the greatest Jain mathematicians of ancient India in the 9th century, who made significant contributions to the development of algebra.
+He was born in the present day city of Mysore, in southern India.
+Mahavir Acharya is widely known for his book, called Guitarra Sangraha (Ganita-Sara-Sangraha).
 It contains more than 1,130 verified mathematical rules and equations, divided into nine chapters.

 He mainly worked on the same subjects on which Aryabhata and Brahmagupta contended, but his explanation was more clear and concise.
-He also described the method of solving the Least Common Multiple (LCM) of given numbers.
+He also described the method of solving the least common multiple (LCM) of given numbers.
 In other words, ancient Indians knew about it way before John Napier introduced the method of solving LCM to the world.